ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 * Bronisław Wajnryb: *An elementary approach to the mapping class group of a surface*, Geometry & Topology **3** (1999) 405–466 &lbrack;[doi:10.2140/gt.1999.3.405](http://dx.doi.org/10.2140/gt.1999.3.405)&rbrack;

+**Motivation.**

+- FQH as potential TQC platform -- if anyons can be controlled

+- but persistent mystery of its topological order

+- key: topological states carried by magnetic flux quanta

-- problem with traditional flux quantization
+- but flux quantization inconsistent in effective CS description!

 so let's have a new look at flux quantization

+**Exotic Topological Flux Quanta**

+- EM classifying space and vortices

 - EM flux observables via $\mathscr{A} \equiv \mathbb{C}P^\infty$